Early Filing of the Bar Application is Always Encouraged.

 - Protect your information.
 The personal information that you provide is secured using Secured Sockets Layer (SSL) encryption technology.
 We use this SSL technology to prevent such information from being intercepted and read as it is transmitted over the Internet.
 Your data is then stored on computers located at restricted-access sites.

-- For accounts created on or after June 26, 2017, you will be required to use Two Factor Authentication to create your online account.
+- To create and access your online account, you will be required to use Two Factor Authentication.
 Two Factor Authentication provides stronger security for your account by requiring a second step of verification.

 Security Considerations when Completing the Bar Application